scottgonzalez/node-github-notifier/README.md

 ## License

-Copyright 2012 Scott González
+Copyright Scott González.
 Released under the terms of the MIT license.

 ---